 7. Specialty stores – used CD and book stores

 I used to have a ton of CD’s.
 I was able to sell about half of them to Second Spin and I donated the rest.
 I got anywhere from fifty cents to a few dollars for each CD (or double-CD).
 I had hundreds of CDs, so it added up to the cost of a few really good meals at a nice restaurant!

 If you have books, you can try selling them to a used bookstore.
 If you have really valuable clothing, you can try selling it at a consignment store.

 8. Garage or yard sale

 The keys to a successful yard sale are to make sure you get sufficient foot traffic and to price low.
 Don’t think of a garage sale as a way to make money.
-Instead, think of it as a donation of stuff to your community, and a way to de-clutter your life, with a small amount of monetary earnings as a perk.
+Instead, think of it as a donation of stuff to your community, and a way to de-clutter your life quickly, with a small amount of money as a perk.